delta-io/delta/PROTOCOL.md

 binary| A sequence of binary data. date| A calendar date, represented as a year-month-day triple without a timezone. timestamp| Microsecond precision timestamp elapsed since the Unix epoch, 1970-01-01 00:00:00 UTC.
-When this is stored in a parquet file, its `isAdjustedToUTC` must be set to `true`. timestamp_ntz| Microsecond precision timestamp in a local timezone elapsed since the Unix epoch, 1970-01-01 00:00:00.
+When this is stored in a parquet file, its `isAdjustedToUTC` must be set to `true`. timestamp without time zone (timestamp_ntz)| Microsecond precision timestamp in a local timezone elapsed since the Unix epoch, 1970-01-01 00:00:00.
 It doesn't have the timezone information, and a value of this type can map to multiple physical time instants.
 It should always be displayed in the same way, regardless of the local time zone in effect.
 When this is stored in a parquet file, its `isAdjustedToUTC` must be set to `false`.
 To use this type, a table must support a feature `timestampNtz`.
 See section [Timestamp without timezone (TimestampNTZ)](#timestamp-without-timezone-timestampntz) for more information.

 See Parquet [timestamp type](https://github.com/apache/parquet-format/blob/master/LogicalTypes.md#timestamp) for more details about timestamp and `isAdjustedToUTC`.